danabindra/roce_labs/README.md

-# Lossless RDMA Fabric Configuration – RoCEv2
+# Lossless RDMA Fabric Configuration Lab

 ## Overview
 This document outlines the configuration steps and tuning parameters used to achieve a lossless RDMA fabric for training workloads using RoCEv2.
 The environment includes VXLAN VRFs, ECN, PFC, and benchmarking via `perftest`.